rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     1e934ac2f323a9158b43922500ca7040  message1
     1e934ac2f323a9158b43922500ca7040  message2

-As you can see two files with different content have the same MD5 checksum.
+As you can see two files with different content -- only 6 bytes in this case had to be changed -- have the same MD5 checksum.
 We call this hash collision.

 ### Digital certificate

-We talk for a long time about encryption and decryption but what if our cryptosystem is secure enough though we can not be sure about the real identity of the person he/she pretends to be?
+We have been talking for a long time about encryption and decryption but what if our cryptosystem is secure enough though we can not be sure about the real identity of the person he/she pretends to be?
 Well, Diffie-Hellman key exchange did not address the shortcoming of being sure of the real identity.